syncrosim/pysyncrosim/docs/quickstart.rst

 Configuring the RunControl Datasheet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There is one other Datasheet that we need to configure for our package to run.
-The `RunControl` Datasheet provides information about how many time steps to use in the model.
+There is one other Datasheet that we need to configure for our model to run.
+The ``RunControl`` Datasheet provides information about how many time steps to use in the model.
 Here, we set the minimum and maximum time steps for our model.
-Similar to above, we’ll add this information to a Python dictionary and then add it to the `RunControl` Datasheet using the Pandas `append()` function.
-We need to specify data for the following 2 columns
+Similar to above, we’ll add this information to a Python dictionary and then add it to the ``RunControl`` Datasheet using the Pandas ``append()`` function.
+We need to specify data for the following two columns:

-* `MinimumTimestep` : the starting time point of the simulation.
+* *MinimumTimestep* : the starting time point of the simulation.
-* `MaximumTimestep` : the end time point of the simulation.
+* *MaximumTimestep* : the end time point of the simulation.

 .. code-block:: pycon